mpv-player/mpv/DOCS/man/en/options.rst

         Explicitly skipping to the next file or skipping beyond the last chapter will terminate playback as well, even if ``--keep-open`` is given.

-``--key-fifo-size=<2-65000>``
-    Specify the size of the FIFO that buffers key events (default: 7).
-If it is too small some events may be lost.
-The main disadvantage of setting it to a very large value is that if you hold down a key triggering some particularly slow command then the player may be unresponsive while it processes all the queued commands.

 ``--length=<relative time>``
     Stop after a given time relative to the start time.